super-turbo-society/turbo-demos/platformer/README.md

 ### Part Three: Camera Movement

 Now that we've got our character working, we can use the turbo cam function to make the camera follow the player.
+This will let us build a level that is bigger than the size of our canvas.

 Lets start by making a function to center the camera at a certain point.
 This function can go at the bottom of your lib.rs file, outside of any struct: